How to Clean an Inflatable Kayak (May 2026) Expert Guide

 - Large sponge or microfiber cloths (at least 3-4)

-- Soft-bristled brush (old toothbrush for valves)
+- Soft-bristled brush (old toothbrush works perfectly for valves)

 - Garden hose with spray nozzle